RupertAvery/PSXPackager/PSXPackagerGUI/README.md

 When PSXPackager processes a disc image and batch customizations are enabled, PSXPackager will search for resource files using the **Match Path** format.

-For example, if you have `Final Fanatsy VII - Disc 2.bin`, and your Match Path is `%FILENAME%\%RESOURCE%.%EXT%`, PSXPackager will try to look for the following files:
+For example, if you have `Final Fanatsy VII - Disc 2.bin`, and your Match Path is `%FILENAME%`, PSXPackager will try to look for the following files:

 ```
 Final Fanatsy VII - Disc 2.bin         -- input disc image